CorySillaots/Password-Generator/README.md

 - The generated password will be based on the users input and will be displayed on the screen.

 ##
-An image of the mock up can be seen in the main repository of the module 3 challenge titled "Generator Mock Up.png"
+An image of the mock up can be seen in the "Develop" folder in the main repository of the module 3 challenge titled "Generator Mock Up.png"

 ## Collaborators and References